ThanasisGiannakopoulos/SpheriCo.jl/docs/source/code_structure.rst

 - ``parameters.jl``: creates a structure to hold all the parameters needed for the simulation.
 They are chosen by the user when an example is run.
-Not all parameters have default values and an error might appear if they are left empty.
+Not all parameters have default values and an error will appear if they are left empty.

 - ``rhs.jl``: builds the right-hand-side of the evolved equations.

-- ``time_integrators.jl``: defined in the main module and included here by providing the relative path.
+- ``../time_integrators.jl``: defined in the main module and included here by providing the relative path.
 They use the right-hand-side defined in the previous item.